 3. How to find a property in Spain?

 Finding a property in Spain can be done in several ways.

 One of them is to go to a real estate agency, which has been the traditional method.
-The real estate agency will review the properties in its portfolio for sale and select those that meet the criteria indicated by the person interested in buying.
+The real estate agent will review the properties in their portfolio for sale and select those that meet the criteria indicated by the person interested in buying.